 - Use the e-service "Funding for research and innovation" on My Pages to write your application (https://minasidor.energimyndigheten.se).
-The call is entitled Bioplus 2022 FoI. - Start by applying for authorisation to represent the coordinator, i.e. the organisation that will be coordinating the project, which will receive the support from the Swedish Energy Agency and which will forward the support to potential other beneficiaries participating in the project.
+The call is entitled Bioplus 2023 FoI. - Start by applying for authorisation to represent the coordinator, i.e. the organisation that will be coordinating the project, which will receive the support from the Swedish Energy Agency and which will forward the support to potential other beneficiaries participating in the project.
 Apply for authorisation in good time, as it can take a couple of days to obtain authorisation.
 You will receive an email when your application has been approved. - Once you have been given authorisation for the e-service, you have access to the form "Application for funding for research and innovation", which you must complete and submit.

-The call closes on 24 May 2022 at 23:59.
-We provide support until 16:00 the same day.
+The call closes on 11 September 2023 at 23:59.
+We provide support until 16:00 on that date.

-What should be included in the application?
+5 What should be included in the application?